What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when confronted with a blocked toilet is to turn off the water supply valve on the toilet.
-This will ensure that no water can enter the tank while you attempt to clear it.
-The valve is normally situated at the bottom of the tank, on the other side.
+The first thing you need to do when facing a clogged toilet is to turn off the water supply valve behind the toilet.
+This ensures that no water will enter the tank during your are working to unblock it.
+The valve is usually situated at the bottom of the tank on the other side.

-Your hands must be protected from any germs or bacteria present in your toilet bowl by wearing rubber gloves prior to using any tools for unclogging.
+Your hands must be protected from potential bacteria or germs present in your toilet bowl with rubber gloves before using any tools that help in unclogging.

 Step 3: Use a plunger.

-The plunger is by far the most effective tool to use for clearing up blocked toilets.
-First, push down gently upon the plunger until all air is removed from it, then place it in the hole in your toilet bowl and start plunging vigorously up and down for around 20 seconds.
-The suction caused by the movement of the plunger can help clear any obstructions.
+A plunger is without doubt the most effective tool for getting rid of blocked toilets.
+First, push down gently upon the plunger until air is released, then press firmly over the toilet bowl.
+Then, start to plunge continuously up and down for approximately 20 minutes.
+The suction generated by plunging back and forth can help clear any obstructions.

 Tips:

-- Place holes around sinks or shower drains if close by to prevent the pressure of air from escape as you plunge.
+- Fill in holes around sinks and shower drains, if they are close by to prevent the air from escaping when you plunge.

 Step 4: Make a baking soda with vinegar.